InsanityBot/pterodactyl-eggs/README.md

-# :bird: InsanityBot Pterodactyl Eggs :bird:
+# :bird: InsanityBot Pterodactyl Eggs :egg:
 **THIS EGG IS *NOT* FOR COMMERCIAL-USE.
 INSANITY NETWORK DO NOT TAKE ANY RESPONSIBILITY OR PROVIDE ANY SUPPORT FOR USING THE EGG ON YOUR OWN PTERODACTYL INSTALLATION.**

-## Installation
+## :wrench: Installation :hammer:
 1. Download the latest version of the egg from [here](https://github.com/InsanityNetwork/eggs/blob/master/egg-insanity-bot.json).
 2. Add the egg to your Pterodactyl panel:
     * Go to your Pterodactyl panel